trianglecirclexyz/cthulhu/README.md

 - Runs in the terminal
 - Flags for filtering results by specific categories (Movies, TV Shows, Anime)
+- Ability to queue multiple files in a playlist at a time (useful for watching an entire season of a show)
 - Filtering out unwanted results by default, such as application files and pornogrophy

 ## Requirements